afaji/afaji.github.io/_pages/research.md

 I have recently initiated a new line of research into Human-AI interaction.
-This is particularly important for inclusive technology, as different demographics and cultural backgrounds significantly influence how users perceive and expect AI to behave.
+This is particularly important for inclusive technology, as different demographics and cultural backgrounds significantly influence how users perceive and expect AI to behave.The recent addition of the HCI department opens new avenues for synergistic collaborative research in this aspect.

 <div class="run-in-section" markdown="1">